stashed/stash/README.md

 <!--## User Guide
  To deploy backup in Kubernetes follow this [guide](docs/user-guide/README.md).
 In short this contains those two steps-->

-## Install Restik and Update Restik
+## Installation
-Installation and Update process ware described [here](docs/user-guide/install.md)
+Installation and Upgrade process are described [here](docs/user-guide/install.md)

 <!--1.
 Create `backup.appscode.com` Third Party Resource
 2. Deploy backup to kubernetes.-->

 ## How to backup

-One can start the backup process bt following this [guide](docs/user-guide/backup.md)
+One can start the backup process by following this [guide](docs/user-guide/backup.md)

 ## How to recover